L-Steinmacher/image-uploader-be/README.md

  Using the provided seed data, as successful application will return data based on the given endpoint.

  ## Eniroment Variables must be set up to authenticate!

+ All Four variables must be set up for use of this app and testing

      For OAUTH
      OAUTHCLIENTID
      OAUTHCLIENTSECRET